World Solar Challenge with Sunswift Racing from UNSW

 What solar is designed to do is.
 Basically, it extends the range that we get.
 So when we are doing the World Solar Challenge Race, we’ll be figuring out when the solar panels are gonna be giving us that extra juice, and then we can push the car further to kind of get quicker between those checkpoints.

 Markus Lambert: And do you drive it?
 Oh, I want to, I want to.
 I’ve only been on the team for about six months.
-Now, and we’ve had a couple of track days, but it’s mostly been holidays for that time.
+Now, we’ve had a couple of track days, but it’s mostly been holidays for that time.
 But I’ve applied, I’ve applied to drive at the Bridgestone World Solar Challenge.

 Apparently it’s really, really hot in the car as long as I can kind of survive the high temperatures.
-And apparently it’s a little bit like driving a go-kart sometimes .
+And apparently it’s a little bit like driving a go-kart sometimes.
 It is so light that you get blown around by the wind a lot.
 Right?
 But it’d be, so cool to be able to drive it.

 Anna Matthews being interviewed by Markus Lambert